 Phoebe’s other ministry activities included being part of a women’s temperance association, attempting to evangelise Jewish people, and persuading the American Methodist Church to send five missionaries to China for the first time in 1847.
 Phoebe could be very persuasive and persistent.

 Phoebe’s Preaching Ministry

 Phoebe ministered practically by providing for people’s physical needs, but she was especially known for her spiritual and theological teaching.
 She taught about the gift of Holiness, or Entire Sanctification, as a second spiritual blessing, or second grace, after justification.
-Phoebe taught about Holiness in a Tuesday afternoon meeting which met in her home at 2.30pm every Tuesday for almost forty years.
+Phoebe taught about Holiness in a Tuesday afternoon meeting which met in her home at 2.30pm on Tuesdays for almost forty years.
 These meetings often attracted Methodist bishops, missionaries, university and seminary professors, as well as ministers from many different denominations, and (mostly) upper-middle class women and their husbands.
 Men and women, clergy and laity, were equally encouraged by Phoebe to speak and testify in these meetings.